 Mini Pygmy Kittens

-Miniature versions of several mammals have already been developed using selective breeding and/or genetic engineering.
 Very small cats, known as teacup cats, have already been bred.
 They are small enough to sit in the palm of the hand.
 A second and more likely line of speculation about mini pygmy kittens is that they were confused with teacup kittens.
-Teacup kittens are available as hybrids of several breeds.
-Teacups are also sometimes known as "pocket kitties".
+Teacup kittens are available as hybrids of several breeds and are also sometimes known as "pocket kitties".

 Getting a Mini Kitten